P0cket-Sevens/hosts/README.md

 This hosts file is a manual collection of proxy sites so proxy websites can be blocked.
 Proxy lists are pulled from various websites and manually added to this list.
 If you see any items that should be added to this list, please let me know at pctsevens@gmail.com.

+NOTE:  This repository is provided "as is" with no guarantees.
+Use the contents on your own risk.